responsivedev/examples/README.md

 ![create-metrics-key.png](docs/create-metrics-key.png)

-To create the storage API keys, first wait for the provisioning to complete and then create your API keys and add your ip to the access list.
+To create the storage API keys, first wait for the provisioning to complete and then create your API keys.
+Since you are running this locally **make sure to add your local ip to the access list**.
 This happens within the scope of an application (so first select your newly crated application):

 ![configure-storage.png](docs/configure-storage.png)